WilliamLi0623/cs246e-notes/Notes/problem_33.md

 // Comic - similar
 ```

 - Having different return type is fine (i.e, different signature) since `Text` and `Comic` would still be a subclass of `Book`.

-Boilerplate code - can we reuse it?
+Boilerplate code - Can we reuse it?

 Works better with an abstract base class: